friedice5467/FrostFlow/README.md

 4. Start the development server and run the API server.
 The API server will be available at `https://localhost:7272`.
 5. Open your web browser and visit: `https://localhost:3000`

+## TODO

+1. Groups and Channels: Allow users to create and join groups or channels.
+You could implement private groups where users need an invite or need to request to join, and public groups where anyone can join.
+2. Multimedia Messages: Allow users to send more than just text messages.
+They could send images, videos, or audio messages.
+3. Real-time Typing Indicators: Show when someone else is typing a message.
+4. Read Receipts: Show when a message has been delivered and read.
+5. Emoji Support: Allow users to send emojis.
+You could also allow custom emojis.
+6. Message Reactions: Allow users to react to messages with emojis.
+7. Push Notifications: Notify users of new messages even when they're not actively using the chat.

 ## License

 This project is licensed under the APACHE license.
 See the [LICENSE.txt](LICENSE.txt) file for more details.